avoidwork/woodland/README.md

 [![build status](https://secure.travis-ci.org/avoidwork/woodland.svg)](http://travis-ci.org/avoidwork/woodland)

-Lightweight HTTP/HTTP2 router with automatic `Allow` & `CORS` headers.
+Lightweight HTTP router with automatic headers.
 Routes can use parameter syntax, i.e. `/users/:id`, or `RegExp` syntax.
 Route parameters are not sanitized.
 If 2+ routes with parameters match a request the first route will be used to extract parameters.
 All HTTP methods are supported.

 `CORS` (Cross Origin Resource Sharing) is automatically handled, and indicated with `cors` Boolean on the `request` Object for middleware.